bigcommerce/b2b-buyer-portal/README.md

 1. Installation of Node and Yarn.
    - For Node, we recommend using [nvm](https://github.com/nvm-sh/nvm).
    - Once Node is installed, you can install Yarn by using `npm i -g yarn`.
-If you'd rather use `pnpm`, visit this [guide](https://dev.to/andreychernykh/yarn-npm-to-pnpm-migration-guide-2n04).
 2. Clone the repository.
 3. Install dependencies using `yarn`.
 4. Copy environment variables: `cp apps/storefront/.env-example apps/storefront/.env`.
 5. Update the following values in `.env`:

-- `VITE_ASSETS_ABSOLUTE_PATH`: For deployment, set this to the absolute path of the hosted compiled assets.
+- `VITE_ASSETS_ABSOLUTE_PATH`: For building for deployment, set this to the URL where the assets folder is hosted. **Note that this refers to the absolute URL to the `/assets` folder, NOT the root/base URL of the build.
+Remember to also include the trailing slash**.

+  For example, if you deploy the contents of the `dist` folder built by running `yarn build` and hosted it at https://my.custom.cdn/generated/b2b, the value you should put is https://my.custom.cdn/generated/b2b/assets/.

 Environment variables have been updated so you can run your UI directly into production storefronts.

-6. Start the development server: `yarn RUN dev`.
+6. Start the development server: `yarn dev`.
+7. **Access to the store through the url i.e: https://my-store.mybigcommerce.com/ or https://my-store.com/ not http://localhost:3001**

 ## Running Project Locally